Ronit Eden. Concept & Spatial Design offers curatorship and exhibition design

 Museum Sjoel Elburg, The Netherlands, 2018 - 2019

-A site specific installation of Amos van Gelder, curatorship and exhibition design
+A site specific installation of Amos van Gelder and Amit Gur, curatorship and exhibition design

 Artist Amos van Gelder, musician Amit Gur.
 Photo: Chris van Houts